How to Insulate a Metal Building for Greatest Efficiency

 At its simplest, insulation R-value indicates the amount of heat flow through an insulation product.

 However, just buying thicker insulation and stuffing it into a wall does not increase energy efficiency.
-The more air pockets in insulation, the better insulation works.
+The more air pockets in insulation, the better the insulation works.

-Squashing insulation actually reduces its effectiveness.
+In fact, squashing insulation actually reduces its effectiveness.
 The R-value number indicates the insulation heat resistance at full thickness only.

 Steel buildings have many benefits over other framing materials.
 However, steel has one weakness: thermal transference.
 In an uninsulated metal building, summer heat and winter cold can follow through the framing, affecting interior comfort.

 For example, RHINO’s Pro-Value Insulation Package breaks heat and cold transfer through the steel, creating a comfortable, cozy inside interior.

 RHINO also includes a second layer of insulation to act as a thermal break, plus an extra-strong vapor barrier that serves as the facing for the interior.

-If the structure leaks air, it gobbles up too much energy in spite of high R-value insulation.
+If the structure leaks air, it gobbles up too much energy in spite of a high insulation R-value.

 The steel framing will never move or change in shape.
-The high-strength bolts and screws hold tightly.
-Consequently, a metal building stays tight and draft-free for the lifetime of the structure.
+The high-strength bolts and screws used in a RHINO metal building hold tightly.
+Consequently, our metal buildings stay tight and draft-free for the lifetime of the structure.

-Customers sometimes consider cutting corners by eliminating insulation from their steel building order.
+Customers sometimes consider cutting corners by eliminating steel building insulation from their order.
 They think they can add insulation to the building later.